-• The majority of boards set aside a specific meeting to discuss the aggregate report of top risk exposures facing the organization, particularly for public companies.
+The majority of boards set aside a specific meeting to discuss the aggregate report of top risk exposures facing the organization, particularly for large organizations and public companies.

-NUMBER OF TOP RISKS REPORTING TO BOARD
+BOARD REPORTING AND MONITORING NUMBER OF TOP RISKS REPORTED TO BOARD

 It is management's responsibility to manage risks impacting an organization's achievement of objectives.
 While the board does not need to be apprised of all the risks being tracked by management, generally boards prioritize their efforts on the most important risks.
 We asked respondents to indicate the number of risk exposures formally presented to the board.